 Overview

 The Metabolism Core provides access to state-of-the-art instruments and unique expertise to characterize muscle metabolism and energetics.
 These tools include metabolomics analysis of muscle tissue, ligaments and tendons, in vivo measurements of mitochondrial function and energetics in mouse skeletal muscles, measurement of respiration, and mitochondrial function ex vivo in various muscle tissues.
-These tools will provide much greater insight to muscle biology, and an ability to monitor therapeutic approaches at the molecular level.
+These tools will provide much greater insight into muscle biology, and an ability to monitor therapeutic approaches at the molecular level.

 Metabolism and mitochondrial function are at the center of muscle health and degeneration.
 Mitochondrial dysfunction is a key component of many skeletal muscle degenerative disorders, including muscular dystrophy, disuse atrophy, and sarcopenia.
 New capabilities, in the form of metabolite profiling, provide advanced methods to investigate muscle metabolism.
 Metabolomics approaches, which focus on the quantitative analysis of large numbers of metabolites in complex bio-specimens, are providing a wealth of new data.
 Metabolites (<1000 Da), represent the end products of gene, transcripts and protein function, and provide an instantaneous snapshot of biological status.
 To date, numerous pathological aspects of muscle metabolism including myopathy disorders, endocrine disorders and consequences of aging, have been investigated using metabolomics methods.
-The conditions such as mitochondrial oxidative stress, apoptosis and cellular stress responses have all been implicated in skeletal muscle atrophy and degeneration.
-However, despite the growing interest and research focus, the mechanistic links between skeletal muscle dysfunction and mitochondrial function remain unclear.

 With a focus of bridging the knowledge gap between mechanistic understanding and skeletomuscular diseases, the Metabolism Core offers novel tools and resources for investigation of cellular and subcellular functions under normal and a wide variety of muscular disease conditions.
 Additionally, the Metabolism Core offers Training and Pilot Studies to encourage new users and enable current collaborators to access the state-of-the-art resources that are available.
 The Core develops unique scientific tools that expand access to a variety of complementary methods for measuring metabolism and in vivo mitochondrial function to the broader scientific community.
 Access to these tools will allow diverse groups to move beyond traditional biochemical characterization of the role of mitochondria in skeletal muscle disease and therapies.
-Our increased access to diverse models of skeletal muscle disease will also provide insight into common disease mechanisms by providing a comparative datasets to identify whether there are general mechanisms that lead to successful adaptation or failure of energy homeostasis and disease.
+Our increased access to diverse models of skeletal muscle disease will also provide insight into common disease mechanisms by providing a comparative dataset to identify whether there are general mechanisms that lead to successful adaptation or failure of energy homeostasis and disease.
 The integration of in vivo measurements of mitochondrial function and energetics with ex vivo analysis of oxidative phosphorylation and metabolism via metabolomics are ideally suited for the investigation of skeletomuscular diseases.

 Facilities and Resources Available